cs1302uga/cs1302-styleguide/README.md

 that refers to an array object, the Java style results in a declaration that is consistent with how variables to other, non-array types of objects are declared.

+### CheckStyleException

+The checkstyle program assumes that the Java source code files it checks are able to be compiled.

 ### ConstantName